Indiana University

 4. Select Send only ___ pings.

 5. In the Send only ___ pings box, type the number of packets you would like the Network Utility to send.
-The default is ten, and that should be sufficient in all but the most congested network conditions.
+The default is ten, which should be sufficient in all but the most congested network conditions.

 6. Click Ping.

 The Network Utility will begin pinging the host.
 If the host is on the network, the packets will be listed in the Network Utility as they are returned.
-If no packets are returned, then either the computer is off the network or there are network problems between your computer and the remote host.
+If no packets are returned, the computer may be off the network or there may be network problems between your computer and the remote host.
+It's also possible that the computer has been configured not to respond to pings.
 For a more definitive answer, use the Network Utility's traceroute function, which will attempt to determine where the network difficulty is occurring.

 To use the traceroute function: